Skip to main content

 Another section in “From My Life” is translated by

 R.J.
-Hollingdale: “I have already experienced so much – joy and sorrow, cheerful things and sad things – but in everything God has safely led me as a father leads his week little child…I have firmly resolved within me to dedicate myself forever to His service.” (page 17)
+Hollingdale: “I have already experienced so much – joy and sorrow, cheerful things and sad things – but in everything God has safely led me as a father leads his weak little child…I have firmly resolved within me to dedicate myself forever to His service.” (page 17)

 In yet another section of same the manuscript this time in